City-of-Helsinki/events-helsinki-monorepo/README.md

 First make sure there's no open release PR already; if there is, the work is now included on this one (this is the normal scenario).

 If you do not see any open release PR related to the work, check if any of the closed PR's are labeled with `autorelease: pending` - ie. someone might have closed a release PR manually.
 Change the closed PR's label to `autorelease: tagged`.
 Then go and re-run the last merge workflow to trigger the release action - a new release PR should now appear.

+**Important!** If you have closed a release PR manually, you need to change the label of closed release PR to `autorelease: tagged`.
+Otherwise, the release action will not create a new release PR.

 There's also a CLI for debugging and manually running releases available for release-please: [release-please-cli](https://github.com/googleapis/release-please/blob/main/docs/cli.md)